Cal Raleigh Preview, Player Props: Mariners vs. Athletics

 - The 8.3 strikeouts per nine innings compiled by the Athletics pitching staff ranks 25th in the league.

-- The Athletics have a 5.75 team ERA that ranks last among all league pitching staffs.
+- The Athletics' 5.72 team ERA ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to surrender the fifth-most home runs in baseball (182 total, 1.4 per game).
+- The Athletics give up the fifth-most home runs in baseball (182 total, 1.4 per game).

-- In his last appearance on Friday against the Chicago White Sox, the lefty went five innings, allowing five earned runs while surrendering eight hits.
+- The Athletics will look to Neal (1-0) in his second start of the season.

-- In 29 games this season, the 25-year-old has a 6.05 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .287 to opposing hitters.
+- In his most recent appearance on Friday, the right-hander threw five innings against the Chicago White Sox, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.